Courses Available Online, Virtually and Classroom

 Choosing an Environmental Course: IEMA vs NEBOSH

-Levels of Courses
+Types and Levels of Environmental Courses

 As the name suggests, foundation level qualifications provide a basic understanding of environmental and sustainability topics.
 If you’re just starting out in your career, or perhaps already have some environmental responsibilities within your role and want to expand your knowledge, then a foundation level-course will give you a great introduction into the industry.

-This is a 5-day course which covers the effect of global environmental trends on society, the economy and organisations, as well as a range of environmental, sustainability and governance principles and their relationship with businesses.
+The IEMA Foundation Certificate is a 5-day course which covers the effect of global environmental trends on society, the economy and organisations, as well as a range of environmental, sustainability and governance principles and their relationship with businesses.
 The course also looks at the tools and techniques used to manage and improve sustainability performance, which will introduce you to the practical skills needed when working within the industry.

-For information about the IEMA Foundation Certificate exam process, please visit our Exam Hub.
+For information about the IEMA Foundation Certificate exam process, please visit our exam hub.

-This is also a 5-day course, but is more of a risk-based qualification.
+The NEBOSH Certificate in Environmental Management is also a 5-day course, but is more of a risk-based qualification.
 It gives a broad understanding of environmental management and how to control environmental risk on a day-to-day basis.
 You’ll learn all about the regulations for environmental management, how to develop an environmental management system and how to conduct an environmental impact assessment.

 By completing either of these courses, you’ll be able to apply for Associate membership of IEMA (AIEMA).
 We’ll talk more about professional memberships further on.